martinmehlitz/restautodemo/README.md

 Service should:
 * have functionality to return list of all car adverts;
+ * optional sorting by any field specified by query parameter, default sorting - by **id**;
 * have functionality to return data for single car advert by id;
 * have functionality to add car advert;
+* have functionality to modify car advert by id;
+* have functionality to delete car advert by id;